-The living room was at the back of the house, with large windows looking out to the covered patio and back with large windows looking out to the covered patio and backyard.
+The living room was at the back of the house, with large windows looking out to the covered patio and backyard.
 We had to remove a large number of orange trees on the lot to make room for the house but we still had eight trees left.
 The smell of the orange blossoms was wonderful.
 We moved into our new house the day after Christmas 1950.